Jetsprint: Classes

 Super Boats - engines in the Super Boat class have no maximum size, but instead have a minimum size restriction.
-Normally aspirated engines must have a displacement of 6.5 litres (400 cubic inches), while forced induction (turbocharged or supercharged) engines must be at least 3.8 liters (235 cubic inches) in displacement.
+Naturally aspirated engines must have a displacement of 6.5 litres (400 cubic inches), while forced induction (turbocharged or supercharged) engines must be at least 3.8 liters (235 cubic inches) in displacement.
 These engines typically are fuel injected and run methanol fuel.
 The small-block engines typically produce 950+ horsepower, while the big blocks can produce between 1000 and 1600 horsepower.

 Nitromethane and nitrous oxide are not allowed.